ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

 # Pure functions :
-    - A pure functions return the same output given the same input and has no side effects
+    - A pure functions return the same output given the same input and has no side effects function add(a,b){
+        return a+ b;
+    }
+    console.log(add(1,2))
+    console.log(add(1,2))

 # Memoization
     - Memoization is a optimization technique to cache the  results of expensive function calls

+# anonymous functions:
+    - Anonymous function is a function without a name.
+It is usually defined at runtime and often used as a callback or assigned to a variable

+# AJAX ( Asynchronous javascript and XML):
+    - it is a technique used to send and receive data from a sever asynchronously without loading the web page\

 ### ⏱️ Asynchronous JavaScript

 # * What is the event loop in JavaScript?